versia-pub/server/CONTRIBUTING.md

 ```

 4. Copy the `config.toml.example` file to `config.toml` and fill in the values (you can leave most things to the default, but you will need to configure things such as the database connection)

+> [!WARNING]
+> You should disable Prisma caching while developing, as it can mess up tests

 5. Generate the Prisma client:

 ```bash